 From Jacksonville, Florida his grandmother initially raised Fleming.
-At the age of 8 his family moved to Harlem, New York and in 1919 they moved to Chico, California.
-In 1926 he graduated from Chico High School and began working as a bellhop for the Admiral Line, (then) spending five years as a cook for the Southern Pacific Railroad.
+At the age of 8, his family moved to Harlem, New York and in 1919 they moved to Chico, California.
+In 1926 he graduated from Chico High School and began working as a bellhop for Admiral Line, (then) spending five years as a cook for the Southern Pacific Railroad.
 He entered journalism in the early 1930s as an unpaid writer for the Spokesman, a progressive Black newspaper in San Francisco.

 During the Great Depression, he entered school as a political science major at Chico State College.
 In 1934, after three semesters he returned to San Francisco.
 In 1944 he was hired as founding editor of the Reporter, which later merged with another Black paper, the Sun, to become the Sun-Reporter.
 For almost 50 years Flemings wrote for the Sun-Reporter.